grpc/grpc.github.io/docs/reference/go/go.md

 <div id="toc"></div>

 ## Compiler Invocation and Results of Code Generation
-This section provides instructions for using the `grpc` plugin to `protoc-gen-go`, when compiling `.proto` files with `protoc`.
+This section provides instructions for using the [grpc plugin](https://godoc.org/github.com/golang/protobuf/protoc-gen-go/grpc) to `protoc-gen-go`, when compiling `.proto` files with `protoc`.
-See https://developers.google.com/protocol-buffers/docs/reference/go-generated for detailed instructions on how to use the `protoc` compiler the `protoc-gen-go` plugin.
+See the Protocol Buffers [Go Generated Code Guide](https://developers.google.com/protocol-buffers/docs/reference/go-generated) for detailed instructions on how to use `protoc` compiler with the `protoc-gen-go` plugin.

-When `protoc` is invoked with a `--go_out=plugins=grpc:` argument, gRPC stub and service interface code gets generated from the `.proto` files specified in the rest of the command.
-The names of the output files are computed in the same way as though the "plain" Go
-`protoc-gen-go` was used (as per the description in https://developers.google.com/protocol-buffers/docs/reference/go-generated).
-But additional content is added to the generated `.pb.go` files as follows:

-Each `service Foo` in the `.proto` file results in a `FooClient interface` and a `FooServer interface` in the `.pb.go` file.
-  * For example, a declaration of `service Foo` in `bar.proto` results in a `type FooServer interface` and a `type FooClient interface` in `bar.pb.go`.

-Each `rpc` declaration within a `service` definition in the `.proto` files results in a corresponding method on the `Server` and `Client` interfaces.
-Method arguments and return values differ depending on whether the method is on the client or server interface, and on the type of RPC
-(e.g. unary, client-streaming, server-streaming, bidi-streaming).
+You can find out how to define a gRPC service in a .proto file in [Service Definitions](../guides/concepts.html#service-definition).

 ### Different RPC types and their RPC signatures in proto files
 The different types RPC's (unary, client-streaming, server-streaming, and bidi-streaming),